svalenciag95/Sebastian-Valencia/README.md

 ***********************************

 ## About me
-Telecomunication engineer with more than a year of experience in the computational analysis sector, I have knowledge in Natural Language Processing & Machine Learning.
-In recent months I have dedicated myself to the creation of NER models and personal projects.
+Telecommunications Engineer with more than a year of experience in the field of computational analysis, I have knowledge in Data Analytics & Machine Learning.
+In the last months I have dedicated myself to the creation of data analysis for personal and academic projects.
-I'm a masters student in Automation & Control.
-I'm developing Deep Learning models for biomedical text with NER & negation detetion.
+I am a master student in Automation and Control.
+I am developing Machine Learning models to predict the behavior of photonic structures for the use of optical communications.

 ## Skills

 - Programming languages: Python (Advanced).
 - Database engine: MySQL, PostgreSQL, MongoDB.
-- Cloud computing: Azure.
 - Others: Power BI, Django, Git.

 <br />

 - Data preparation (ETL, Airflow, APIs).
-- NLP (NLTK, spaCy, Transformers).
 - Machine Learning y Deep Learning.
 - Mathematical modeling and optimization.